gointollc/etherep/README.md

 ## Building Etherep

+You need to have [nodejs](https://nodejs.org), [npm](https://npmjs.com), and [gulp](http://gulpjs.com) installed.
+Please consult their respective documentation on how to install it on the OS of your choice.

 Easiest way would be to run `npm install && gulp`.

 That should install all the necessary dependencies and build Etherep into the `dist` directory.